open-estuary/github-blog-source/source/_posts/Binary-Files.md

 	dd if=ubuntu-vivid.img of=/dev/sda2

-Or you can also mount it to an empty directory as follows.
+Or you can also mount it to an empty directory and then copy them to any target directory what you want as follows.

     mkdir rootfs
     mount ubuntu-vivid.img rootfs